Concept2vec: Metrics for Evaluating Quality of Embeddings for Ontological Concepts: Evaluation Scenarios

-\paragraph{Experimental Study:} We chose three high level concepts from the DBpedia ontology\footnote{\url{http://mappings.dbpedia.org/server/ontology/classes/}} with their direct children (i.e., linked by \texttt{rdfs:subClassOf}).
-In addition, for each of these three concepts, two more concepts placing lower (in the hierarchy) were chosen along with their direct children.
-Herein, for brevity we only name the main concepts chosen.
-Respectively, the concepts chosen are (i) \texttt{dbo:Person} with the two sub-concepts \texttt{dbo:Athlete} and \texttt{dbo:Politician}, (ii) \texttt{dbo:Place} with the two sub-concepts \texttt{dbo:Settlement} and \texttt{dbo:PopulatedPlace}, and (iii) \texttt{dbo:Organisation} with the two sub-concepts \texttt{dbo:Company} and \texttt{dbo:EducationalInstitution}.
-To perform the visualization task, we used t-SNE \cite{tSNE} package to reduce the high-dimensional embeddings to two-dimensional embeddings.
-Figures \ref{fig:Visualization} and \ref{fig:Visualization2} illustrate the two-dimensional visualizations of the embeddings for the chosen sections of the DBpedia hierarchy\footnote{Please note that the scale of all the diagrams is unified.}.
-This visualization facilitates comparison on the quality of the embeddings generated by the CBOW model versus the skip-gram model and, furthermore, the effect of the knowledge graph in front of the unstructured data (DBpedia versus Wikipedia).
-Figures \ref{fig:DB-Person-CBOW},\ref{fig:DB-Person-SG},\ref{fig:wiki-Person-CBOW}, and \ref{fig:wiki-Person-SG} represent the 2D visualizations of the embeddings for the concept \texttt{dbo:Person} and its chosen sub-concepts.
+This visualization facilitates comparison on the quality of the embeddings generated by the GloVe model versus the skip-gram and CBOW models and, furthermore, the effect of the knowledge graph in front of the unstructured data (DBpedia versus Wikipedia).
+Figures \ref{fig:DB-Person-CBOW},\ref{fig:DB-Person-SG},\ref{fig:wiki-Person-CBOW}, \ref{fig:wiki-Person-SG}, \ref{fig:wiki-Person-G} and \ref{fig:db-Person-G} represent the 2D visualizations of the embeddings for the concept \texttt{dbo:Person} and its chosen sub-concepts.
 Please note that all of these concepts have a taxonomic relationship (i.e. either parental or sibling) with each other.
-Generally, the CBOW model on DBpedia, in comparison to other settings, demonstrates regularities such as (i) having a denser representation between the concepts, (ii) the centrality of the super-class \texttt{dbo:Person} is higher, (iii) the closeness of the embeddings such as \texttt{dbo:Monarch} and \texttt{dbo:royalty} indicates greater shared semantics compared with other siblings.
-Figures \ref{fig:DB-Place-CBOW}, \ref{fig:DB-Place-SG}, \ref{fig:Wiki-Place-CBOW}, and \ref{fig:wiki-Place-SG} display the 2D visualizations of the embeddings for the concept \texttt{dbo:Place} and its chosen sub-concepts.
-The observations which can be concluded are as follows: (i) the embeddings generated from Wikipedia are denser than the embeddings from DBpedia, (ii) the centrality of the embedding of the concept \texttt{dbo:Place} in CBOW model is higher in both Wikipedia and DBpedia, (iii) generally the closeness of the embeddings in CBOW model (either on Wikipedia or DBpedia) is compatible with the siblings sharing higher semantics such as \texttt{dbo:Community-dbo:Locality} or \texttt{dbo:City-dbo:Town} in Figure \ref{fig:DB-Place-CBOW} or \texttt{dbo:Park-dbo:Garden} in Figure \ref{fig:Wiki-Place-CBOW}.
-The last set (i.e. Figures \ref{fig:DB-Org-CBOW}, \ref{fig:DB-Org-SG}, \ref{fig:wiki-Org-CBOW}, and \ref{fig:wiki-Org-SG}) presents the 2D visualizations of the embeddings for the concept \texttt{dbo:Organisation} and its chosen sub-concepts.
-There, the following can be driven: (i) the embeddings generated from the DBpedia data set (both for CBOW model and skip-gram) expose higher density, (ii) the embedding of the concept \texttt{dbo:Organisation} is not as centrally located as the previous concepts; however, relatively the skip-gram model on DBpedia shows a slightly higher centrality, (iii) the closeness of the embeddings in the CBOW model on DBpedia implies shared semantics between sibling concepts.
-For example, the sibling concepts \texttt{dbo:University, dbo:College, dbo:School, dbo:Library} which are adjacent to one another truly have shared semantics.
+Generally, the GloVe model on DBpedia and Wikipedia, in comparison to other settings, demonstrates regularities such as (i) having a denser representation between the concepts, (ii) the centrality of the super-class \texttt{dbo:Person} is higher, (iii) the closeness of the embeddings such as \texttt{dbo:Monarch} and \texttt{dbo:royalty} indicates greater shared semantics compared with other siblings.
+Figures \ref{fig:DB-Place-CBOW}, \ref{fig:DB-Place-SG}, \ref{fig:Wiki-Place-CBOW}, \ref{fig:wiki-Place-SG}, \ref{fig:wiki-Place-G} and \ref{fig:db-Place-G} display the 2D visualizations of the embeddings for the concept \texttt{dbo:Place} and its chosen sub-concepts.
+The observations which can be concluded are as follows: (i) the embeddings generated from Wikipedia are denser than the embeddings from DBpedia, (ii) the centrality of the embedding of the concept \texttt{dbo:Place} in GloVe and CBOW models is higher in both Wikipedia and DBpedia, (iii) generally the closeness of the embeddings in CBOW model (either on Wikipedia or DBpedia) is compatible with the siblings sharing higher semantics such as \texttt{dbo:Community-dbo:Locality} or \texttt{dbo:City-dbo:Town} in Figure \ref{fig:DB-Place-CBOW} or \texttt{dbo:Park-dbo:Garden} in Figure \ref{fig:Wiki-Place-CBOW}.